guptv93/guptv93.github.io/_probability/probability_basics.md

 \prob(\{s_1, s_2, s_3, \dots, s_k\}) = \prob(\{s_1\}) + \prob(\{s_2\}) + \prob(\{s_3\}) + \dots + \prob(\{s_k\})
 $$

-If the probability of all outcomes is the same then
+If the probability of all outcomes (in the entire sample space) is the same then

 $$
 \prob(A)= \frac{(\textrm{no. of elements in }A)}{n}